 It's Goofy Time! is a series of exploitable comics based on a single-pane illustration from the webcomic series The Parking Lot is Full originally published in 1998.
 The comic spawned an extensive collection of variations featuring alternative characters and captions when a blank template version of the illustration was posted on 4chan's /b/ (random) board in 2007.

 The single-pane comic was originally published as part of the webcomic series The Parking Lot Is Full illustrated by artist Jack McLaren and written by Pat Spacek.
 Described as crudely drawn with a touch of macabre, the webcomic gained a sizable cult following through its run from 1993 to 2002.
-The comic, which portrayed the Disney character Goofy as an abusive father figure intruding upon his son’s room with a belt in his hand, was first published on March 6th, 1998.
+The comic was first published on March 6th 1998 and portrayed an abusive father wearing a mask of the Disney character Goofy intruding upon his son's room with a belt in his hand.

 The earliest known reference to "It's Goofy Time" can be found in an Urban Dictionary entry for the phrase submitted on March 27th 2003.
 Th entry defined the phrase as indicative of a despicable act of child abuse.
 The illustration was submitted to the GIF art-sharing community YTMND by user newsnm on May 12th, 2004.
 It spawned a number of duplicate sites featuring custom background music in the following year, though it never took off as a fad within the YTMND community.
 It also began to spread across the online artist community DeviantART as early as in March 2006 and reached WolfGaming forum and KillerMovies forum in September and December 2006 respectively.
 However, the user-custom versions didn't emerge until it was posted on 4chan's /b/ (random) board on January 14th, 2007.